- Home>

 Existential therapy

-Existential therapy is a unique form of psychotherapy that looks to explore difficulties from a philosophical perspective, rather than taking a technique-based approach.
-Focusing on the human condition as a whole, existential therapy applauds human capacities and encourages individuals to take responsibility for their successes.
+Existential therapy is a unique form of psychotherapy that looks to explore difficulties from a philosophical perspective.
+Focusing on the human condition as a whole, existential therapy highlights our capacities and encourages us to take responsibility for our successes.

-Emotional and psychological difficulties are viewed as inner conflict caused by an individual's confrontation with the givens of existence.
+The existential approach combines philosophy and psychology in therapy to help you explore and understand your role and meaning in the world around you.
 Rather than delve into the past, the existential approach looks at the here and now, exploring the human condition as a whole and what it means for an individual.

 Practitioners of existential therapy say that its role is to help facilitate an individual's own encounter with themselves and to work alongside them as they explore values, assumptions and ideals.
-An existential therapist will look to avoid imposing their own judgements and instead help the individual elucidate and elaborate on their own perspective.
+An existential therapist will avoid any form of judgement and instead help the individual speak from their own perspective.

-The therapist should enter sessions with an open mind and be ready to question his or her own biases and assumptions.
-Bringing an almost deliberate naivety to the therapeutic relationship, the goal of the therapist is to understand the individual's assumptions with a clarity that the individual themselves may not be able to muster.
+The therapist should enter sessions with an open mind and be ready to question their own biases and assumptions.
+The goal of the therapist is to understand the individual's assumptions with clarity that the individual themselves may not be able to muster.

 A belief that lies at the heart of existential counselling is that even though humans are essentially alone in the world, they long to be connected with others.
 This belief can help to explain why certain concerns appear and may help the individual understand why they feel the way they do sometimes.